cdelange/groupmebot/README.md

 2. Click the 'Bots' tab on the top of the page
 3. Click 'Create Bot'
 3. Name your bot and set your callback as either your ngrok address for local developement or your deployed sites address.
+4. Take note of your bots ID `GROUPMETOKEN`

 ### AWS S3 access: